golemfactory/galatea/client/README.md

 | yarn | 1.22.4  |
 | npm  | 6.14.9  |

-Note: default package manager for the project is `yarn` but you can use `npm` as well
+Note: default package manager for the project is `yarn` but you can use `npm` as well.

+However, to build an extension `yarn` is required.

 ## DIY